CapMousse/include.js/README.markdown

     require({
         files : [
             'script1.js',
-            'template.tpl',
+            ['other/js/script3.js', function(){ //do something extraordinary when this file is loaded}], ['other/js/script3.js', 'ObjectInFile'],
-            ['other/js/script3.js', function(){ //do something extraordinary when this file is loaded}] ],
+            ['other/js/script3.js', function(){ //do something extraordinary when this file is loaded}, 'OjectInFile'] ],
         success : function(){
             //do something extraordinary when all files successfuly loaded